-If it appears that the mobilization may be long term, it may be appropriate to assign a new permanent pastor.
+If it appears that a deployment may be long term, it may be appropriate to assign a new permanent pastor to the congregation.
 The chaplain, of course, remains within the itinerant system and has the assurance of appropriate appointment upon return to the annual conference.
 A parish may be willing to keep its pulpit available for the mobilized pastor.
 This should be negotiable; it is not a right for either the pastor or the congregation.
-For specific information see "Guidance for Bishops, Cabinets, and Boards of Ordained Ministry" found on the UMEA Web site, https://www.gbhem.org/chaplains.